Magnetar emergence in a peculiar gamma-ray burst from a compact star merger

 With the broad-band coverage jointly provided by GECAM-B/GECAM-C and LEIA throughout the prompt emission phase, one can perform a detailed temporal and spectral analysis of the data of GRB 230307A (Methods and Fig. \ref{fig:lc}).
 The light curves in the energy range of GECAM-B and GECAM-C exhibit synchronized pulses with matching peak and dip features (Fig. \ref{fig:lc}a).
-The time-resolved spectrum in the 15--6000 keV displays significant evolution (Fig. \ref{fig:lc}b and \ref{fig:lc}c), aligning with the ``intensity tracking'' pattern (i.e., the peak energy tracks the intensity's evolution\cite{Golenetskii1983Nat}).
-When plotting the energy flux light curves in the logarithmic-logarithmic space (Fig. \ref{fig:sed}a), a break is identified around 18--27 s post-trigger in all five GECAM bands (15--30 keV, 30--100 keV, 100--350 keV, 350--700 keV, and 700--2000 keV), after which the light curves decay with indices of $2.44_{-0.02}^{+0.02}$, $2.80_{-0.02}^{+0.02}$, $3.42_{-0.02}^{+0.02}$, $4.14_{-0.08}^{+0.08}$, and $4.59_{-0.17}^{+0.19}$ in these bands respectively (Methods).
-Compared with the theoretical prediction, a relation between the temporal decay slope and spectral slope solely due to the high-latitude emission effect after a sudden cessation of the emission (the so-called curvature effect\cite{Kumar2000ApJ}), these measured slopes are well consistent with the model's prediction, suggesting that the prompt high-energy emission abruptly ceased or significantly reduced its emission amplitude at about 18--27 s post-trigger (Methods and Fig. \ref{fig:sed}c).
-There is an additional achromatic break around 84 s, after which the three light curves (15--30 keV, 30--100 keV, and 100--350 keV) decay with much steeper slopes (Methods and Fig. \ref{fig:sed}a,c).
+The time-resolved spectrum in the 15--6000 keV displays significant evolution (Fig. \ref{fig:lc}b and \ref{fig:lc}c), aligning with the ``intensity tracking'' pattern (i.e., the peak energy tracks the intensity evolution\cite{Golenetskii1983Nat}).
+When plotting the energy flux light curves in the logarithmic-logarithmic space (Fig. \ref{fig:sed}a), a break is identified around 21--26 s post-trigger in all five GECAM bands (15--30 keV, 30--100 keV, 100--350 keV, 350--700 keV, and 700--2000 keV), after which the light curves decay with indices ($\hat{\alpha}$) of $2.45_{-0.02}^{+0.02}$, $2.85_{-0.01}^{+0.01}$, $3.34_{-0.02}^{+0.02}$, $4.12_{-0.06}^{+0.06}$, and $5.3_{-0.3}^{+0.3}$ in the convention of $F_{\rm\nu} \propto t^{-\hat{\alpha}}\nu^{-\hat{\beta}}$ for these bands respectively (Methods and Extended Data Table \ref{tab:lc_sbpl}).
+These measured slopes are fully consistent with the theoretical prediction of the relationship between temporal decay slope ($\hat{\alpha}$) and spectral slope ($\hat{\beta}$) solely due to the high-latitude emission after a sudden cessation of prompt emission, namely, $\hat{\alpha} = \hat{\beta} + 2 $ (the so-called curvature effect\cite{Kumar2000ApJ}).
+This suggests that the prompt high-energy emission abruptly ceased or significantly reduced its emission amplitude at about 21--26 s post-trigger (Methods and Fig. \ref{fig:sed}c).
+The variability observed in the light curves after the ceasation of the central engine is naturally expected within the framework of the internal-collision-induced magnetic reconnection and turbulence (ICMART) model, because there are mini-jet emission at high latitudes\cite{Zhang2011ApJ,Zhang2014ApJ}.
+There is an additional achromatic break around 84 s, after which the three light curves (15--30 keV, 30--100 keV, and 100--350 keV) decay with much steeper slopes (Methods and Fig. \ref{fig:sed}a and \ref{fig:sed}c).
 This is consistent with the edge effect of a narrow jet that powers the prompt $\gamma$-ray emission, with a half opening angle of $\sim 3.4^\circ (R_{\rm GRB}/10^{15}~{\rm cm})^{-1/2}$, where $R_{\rm GRB}$ is the unknown GRB prompt emission radius from the central engine (Methods).
-This brings the collimation-corrected jet energy to $\sim5.4\times 10^{49}$ erg, typical to type I GRBs\cite{wang2018}.
+The jet opening angle is generally consistent with that derived from multi-band modeling of the afterglows\cite{YHYang2023prep}, where the jet break is observed at around a few days.
+This brings the collimation-corrected jet energy to $\sim5.6\times 10^{49}$ erg, typical for type I GRBs\cite{wang2018}.